 Non-classified entities (N/A)

 There are agencies that cannot be assigned to any of the above classifications.
 These are organizations which are excluded from the financial and administrative requirements of the Management Board of Cabinet, but to which the government makes at least one appointment.
-Some examples include university and hospital boards.
+Some examples include university board of governors and police services boards.

 All appointments, Order in Council and Ministerial Letter, are made following a recruitment and review process managed by the Public Appointments Secretariat.